BBC controversies: 2025: Glastonbury Festival

 At the Glastonbury Festival 2025, punk-rap duo Bob Vylan sparked controversy when they led the crowd in chants of "Free, free Palestine" and "death, death to the IDF", referring to the Israeli Defence Forces, during a live performance broadcast by the BBC.
-Despite internal warnings labeling the act as "high risk", the BBC aired the set without delay or intervention, later admitting to "errors … both in the lead-up to and during Bob Vylan's appearance".
-The broadcast was widely condemned by political leaders, including UK Culture Secretary Lisa Nandy, who accused the BBC of airing antisemitic and inflammatory content.
-The BBC's Executive Complaints Unit later upheld complaints, concluding that the segment breached the corporation's harm and offence guidelines by containing antisemitic language.
+Despite internal warnings labelling the act as "high risk", the BBC aired the set without delay or intervention, later admitting to "errors … both in the lead-up to and during Bob Vylan's appearance".
+Political leaders widely condemned the broadcast, including UK Culture Secretary Lisa Nandy, who accused the BBC of airing anti-semitic and inflammatory content.
+The BBC's Executive Complaints Unit later upheld complaints, concluding that the segment breached the corporation's harm and offence guidelines by containing anti-semitic language.

 In response, the BBC announced that it would no longer livestream or broadcast "high-risk" performances without added safeguards, marking a major policy shift for its music coverage.
 BBC Director-General Tim Davie publicly called the decision to air the set "a very significant mistake", while the corporation's Director of Music, Lorna Clarke, stepped down from her daily responsibilities following internal criticism.
 Glastonbury organisers condemned the "death to the IDF" chants, stating that hate speech had no place at the festival, while UK police launched a criminal investigation into the performance.
 The controversy ignited wider debate about artistic freedom, editorial responsibility, and the risks of unfiltered live broadcasting at large public events.

 2025: Unsolicited nude images incident

-In August 2025, there were reports that a female presenter ranked among the BBC's highest paid employees had shown an image of a man's genitals to a junior female member of staff who was left "horrified" and tearful.
-The incident occurred during a discussion between female employees about unsolicited nude images and the presenter in question was ordered to apologise for her conduct, though her identity was not officially disclosed.
+In August 2025, there were reports that a female presenter ranked among the BBC's highest-paid employees had shown an image of a man's genitals to a junior female member of staff who was left "horrified and tearful".
+The incident occurred during a discussion between female employees about unsolicited nude images, and the presenter in question was ordered to apologise for her conduct, though her identity was not officially disclosed.